Gurparkash-Singh/Taqdeer-Alitura/README.md

 - [ ] Create routine pickups
 - [ ] Get payment methods page working
 - [ ] Save card if so choosen
-- [ ] Create a critical error route
 - [ ] Allow selection of address by moving pin on the map
 - [ ] Increase Performance
 - [ ] Use Page Insights to increase performance